milvus-io/milvus-docs/site/en/milvus_basics/index.md

 IVF\_PQ performs IVF index clustering before quantizing the product of vectors.
 Its index file is even smaller than IVF\_SQ8, but it also causes a loss of accuracy during searching vectors.

 <div class="alert note">
-Index building parameters and search parameters may vary with Milvus distribution.
+Index building parameters and search parameters vary with Milvus distribution.
 Select your Milvus distribution first.
 </div>

 <div class="filter">